Plantar fasciitis massage is one of those treatments for plantar fasciitis pain which we all gravitate to.

 There’s no right or wrong way to do this, as everyone is slightly different.

 My preference is to start at the heel, pressing firmly with my thumb and moving down towards my big toe.
 Slowly with steady pressure, not painful, but feeling some tenderness.
+Ideally it’s a deep tissue massage that you do with your own thumb.

 Repeat this movement from the heel towards your toes, moving across from the big toe, to the second, third, etc.